Oedipus: Oedipus at Colonus

-In Sophocles' Oedipus at Colonus, Oedipus becomes a wanderer, pursued by Creon and his men.
+In Sophocles's Oedipus at Colonus, Oedipus becomes a wanderer, pursued by Creon and his men.
 He finally finds refuge in the holy wilderness right outside Athens, where it is said that Theseus took care of Oedipus and his daughter, Antigone.
 Creon eventually catches up to Oedipus.
 He asks Oedipus to come back from Colonus to bless his son, Eteocles.
 Angry that his son did not love him enough to take care of him, he curses both Eteocles and his brother, condemning them both to kill each other in battle.
 Oedipus dies a peaceful death; his grave is said to be sacred to the gods.

 Antigone

-In Sophocles' Antigone, when Oedipus stepped down as king of Thebes, he gave the kingdom to his two sons, Eteocles and Polynices, both of whom agreed to alternate the throne every year.
+In Sophocles's Antigone, when Oedipus stepped down as king of Thebes, he gave the kingdom to his two sons, Eteocles and Polynices, both of whom agreed to alternate the throne every year.
 However, they showed no concern for their father, who cursed them for their negligence.
 After the first year, Eteocles refused to step down and Polynices attacked Thebes with his supporters (as portrayed in the Seven Against Thebes by Aeschylus and the Phoenician Women by Euripides).
 The two brothers killed each other in battle.
 King Creon, who ascended to the throne of Thebes, decreed that Polynices was not to be buried.
-Antigone, Polynices' sister, defied the order but was caught.
+Antigone, Polynices's sister, defied the order but was caught.
 Creon decreed that she was to be put into a stone box in the ground, this in spite of her betrothal to his son Haemon.
 Antigone's sister, Ismene, then declared she had aided Antigone and wanted the same fate, but Creon eventually declined to execute her.
 The gods, through the blind prophet Tiresias, expressed their disapproval of Creon's decision, which convinced him to rescind his order, and he went to bury Polynices himself.
 However, Antigone had already hanged herself in her tomb, rather than suffering the slow death of being buried alive.
 When Creon arrived at the tomb where she had been interred, his son Haemon attacked him upon seeing the body of his deceased fiancée but failing to kill Creon he killed himself.
 When Creon's wife, Eurydice, was informed of the death of Haemon, she too took her own life.